Swati-Sneha/avaamo/README.md

 ## app.js
- - Calls processFile function and send its result to processData
+ - Calls processFile function and send its result to processData, along with the second parameter of language (This language defines the language in which we expext synonymns of the word).
+Set as 'en' by default.
  - The result from process data is resolved using Promise.all and an array of the word data from processData is printed

 ### Run the script